Skip to main content

 Exam DatesMay 24-26, 2026

-*Estimated based on PRC's recent pattern of releasing CPALE results within 5 working days after the last exam day.
+*Based on PRC's recent pattern of releasing CPALE results within 3-6 working days after the last exam day.
+The May 2025 results were released in 5 working days, the December 2024 results in 6 working days, and the May 2024 results in just 3 working days.
 PRC does not pre-announce a fixed results date.

 File early.
-PRC offices operate on an appointment basis, and slots fill up fast as the deadline approaches.
-Filing in February or early March gives you the best selection of appointment dates and lets you focus entirely on review.
+PRC offices operate strictly on an appointment basis — walk-in applications are not accepted (with limited exceptions for senior citizens, PWDs, and pregnant women).
+Filing early in the application period gives you the best selection of appointment dates and lets you focus entirely on review.

 Testing Center Locations